apache/pekko/CONTRIBUTING.md

 # Welcome!
-Thank you for interest in contributing to Akka!
+Thank you for interest in contributing to Pekko!

 We follow the standard GitHub [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests.
 Just fork the official repo, develop in a branch, and submit a PR!

 You're always welcome to submit your PR straight away and start the discussion (without reading the rest of this wonderful doc or the README.md).
 The goal of these notes is to make your experience contributing to Akka as smooth and pleasant as possible.
 We're happy to guide you through the process once you've submitted your PR.

-## The Akka Community
+## The Pekko Community

 If you have questions about the contribution process or discuss specific issues, please visit the [akka/dev Gitter chat](https://gitter.im/akka/dev).